McComas-Developer/Kind/README.md

 ![Image](https://miro.medium.com/max/1200/1*Tt_OwtZJ993YzswuRyPQiA.png)

 #### For us each fragment will have a corresponding view model that holds the data needed for that view in the form of live data to observe and update views.
+HOWEVER, we will not be using retrofit as this illustration shows.
+Our repository layer will only be in contact with firebase through the provided asynchonous methods.

 ## Workflow